BryanEAtherton/Security-Project-Template/README.md

 ## Metrics After Hardening / Security Controls

-<p>The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:<p/>
+<p>The following table shows the metrics we measured in our environment for another 24 hours, after we have applied security controls:<p/>

 Start Time 6/16/2025 8:14:43